 Planning models for population health problems; strategies for assessing and improving equity in health programs; implementation and evaluation models; stakeholder engagement; ethics in planning and evaluation; gathering data for evaluations.
 Restricted to doctoral students.

 PUBH 8714.
-Public Health Leadership and Decision Making.
+Leadership Principles and Practice II.
 3 Credits.